Western-SPRINT/SurfNIRS/docs/README.md

 ![](logo.png)

+**Note: Prior to Sept 9 (virtual blitz), this web resource will be completed and the next version of SurfNIRS will be released.**

 # fNIRS 2024 - SurfNIRS: Surf Your fNIRS Data with Ease!
 Hello SurfIR!
 Welcome to SurfNIRS, the **all-in-one data surfer for fNIRS data**.